FreshRSS/FreshRSS/docs/en/developers/03_Backend/05_Extensions.md

 ## About FreshRSS

-FreshRSS is an RSS / Atom feeds aggregator written in PHP since October 2012.
-The official site is located at [freshrss.org](https://freshrss.org) and its repository is hosted by Github: [github.com/FreshRSS/FreshRSS](https://github.com/FreshRSS/FreshRSS).
+FreshRSS is an RSS / Atom feed aggregator written in PHP dating back to October 2012.
+The official site is located at [freshrss.org](https://freshrss.org) and the official repository is hosted on Github: [github.com/FreshRSS/FreshRSS](https://github.com/FreshRSS/FreshRSS).

-## Problem to solve
+## The problem

 FreshRSS is limited in its technical possibilities by various factors: